Rape during the Sierra Leone Civil War: Estimates of victims

 Trafficking by military and militias of women and girls, for use as sex slaves is well documented.
 With reports from recent conflicts such as those in, Angola, the former Yugoslavia, Sierra Leone, Liberia, the DRC, Indonesia, Colombia, Burma and Sudan.
 During the decade long civil conflict in Sierra Leone, women were used as sex slaves having been trafficked into refugee camps.
 According to PHR, one third of women who reported sexual violence had been kidnapped, with fifteen per cent forced into sexual slavery.
 The PHR report also showed that ninety four per cent of internally displaced households had been victims of some form of violence.
 PHR estimated that there were between 215,000 and 257,000 victims of rape during the conflict.

-Of the types of assaults reported seventy-six per cent were multiple perpetrator rape (MPR), with seventy-five per cent of these being perpetrated by male only groups.
+Of the types of assaults reported seventy-six percent were multiple perpetrator rape (MPR), with seventy-five percent of these being perpetrated by male only groups.
 The remaining twenty-five percent of sexual assaults were carried out by mixed sex groups, which indicates that one in four incidents of MPR women had actively participated.

 HRW reported that "Throughout the nine-year Sierra Leonean conflict there has been widespread and systematic sexual violence against women and girls including individual and gang rape, sexual assault with objects such as firewood, umbrellas and sticks, and sexual slavery," and that "the rebel factions use sexual violence as a weapon to terrorise, humiliate, punish and ultimately control the civilian population into submission.'"

 Aftermath

 The violence directed towards women during the conflict was extraordinarily brutal.
 Militias were indiscriminate about the ages of those assaulted, and there was a marked tendency towards younger women and girls believed to be virgins.
 Some women were raped with such violence they bled to death following the assault.
 A report by MSF showed that fifty five per cent of survivors had suffered gang rape, with the attacks usually involving insertion of objects such as knives and burning firewood into the vagina.

 There were reports of pregnant women being eviscerated with rebels placing wagers on the gender of the unborn child.
-Thirty four per cent of survivors have reported that they have caught a sexually transmitted disease, and a further fifteen per cent have reported being ostracised by their family's due to having been raped.
+Thirty four per cent of survivors have reported that they have caught a sexually transmitted disease, and a further fifteen per cent have reported being ostracised by their family due to having been raped.
 Six percent reported that they had been forcibly impregnated.
 Women who had been kidnapped and who had spent years living in the bush have reported severe health problems, such as tuberculosis, malnutrition, malaria, skin and intestinal infections, and respiratory diseases.